 Turns on the front are usually longer than with the ‘through and off’ technique, which allows a greater recovery time.
-The exact amount of time spent on the front can vary depending on the skill and stamina of the individual rider, but the most important thing is to keep the speed and effort level consistent.
+Time spent in the wind depends on the skill and stamina of the rider.
 A stronger rider may do 60 seconds; a weaker rider may do 20 seconds.

 As before, the front rider is driving the pace along in a smooth and consistent style.
-Once a rider is finished on the front they will pull out of the pace line and begin to drop back down the line, without easing off the pedals completely.
-Once the former lead rider has dropped back level with the rear of the group, the back-marker will call ‘last rider’ and they can the slot in behind them, taking care not to overlap wheels.
+Once a rider finishes on the front, they will pull out of the pace line and fall back down the line, without easing off the pedals completely.
+Once the former lead rider has dropped back level with the rear of the group, the back-marker will call ‘last rider’.
+They can then slot in behind them without overlapping wheels.

 In the line, each rider stays on the wheel of the rider in front until they peel off.
-At this point, the rider will need to increase their effort in a smooth and consistent manner, concentrating on maintaining the speed of the previous rider.
+At this point, the rider will need to increase their effort in a smooth and consistent manner to maintain the speed of the previous rider.

-Both of these techniques require excellent team work, trust and cooperation.
-Once mastered, each rider becomes a valued cog in a high-speed, mile swallowing machine.
+Both techniques require excellent team work, trust and cooperation.
+Once mastered, riders become valued cogs in a satisfying high-speed, mile-swallowing machine.